PySimpleSQL/pysimplesql/README.md

 ```

-See example below of how your can make your own record navigation controls instead of using the PySimpleSQL.actions() convenience function:
+See example below of how your can make your own record navigation controls instead of using the **pysimplesql**.actions() convenience function:

 ```python
 #!/usr/bin/python3